dorianHe/machine_learning_review/how_to_win_ds/01_intro.md

 ## Feature Preprocessing and Generation with Respect to Models

+* Feature Preprocessing and Generation with Respect to Models

 	* Feature preprocessing is necessary instrument you have to use to adapt data to your model.